 “My standards are the standards that everyone should go by because I am right and they are wrong.
 I expect others to work as hard as I do to match those standards.
 If they fail, I get upset and complain.
 I quit on people easily if they keep on failing to match my standards.”

 This way of thinking can cause a lot of stress, especially on relationships.
-Because of their multiple areas of giftedness (including orderliness, organization, analytical thinking, logical reasoning, problem solving, and many other functions of the “left brain”), many people with OCPD face this problem a bit too often.
+Because of their multiple areas of giftedness (including orderliness, organization, analytical thinking, logical reasoning, problem solving), many people with OCPD face this problem a bit too often.
 This way of thinking is the number one reason why so many people with OCPD have difficult marriages, relationships, and business partnerships.

 When people recognize their own unique areas of giftedness, their way of thinking changes: